I–V–vi–IV progression

-The I–V–vi–IV chord progression or Axis progression is a common chord progression popular across several music genres.
+The I–V–vi–IV chord progression or Axis progression (named after the Australian comedy rock band The Axis of Awesome, who popularized the chord progression's ubiquity), is a common chord progression popular across several music genres.
 It uses the I, V, vi, and IV chords of the diatonic scale.
 For example, in the key of C major, this progression would be C–G–Am–F. Rotations include: